Omnipol: Acquisitions

 2011 - Acquisition of ERA a.s.

 2015 - OMNIPOL becomes the strategic partner and co-investor in the L-39NG project.

 2018 - Acquisition of MESIT holding a.s., a company engaged in the development and production of tactical communication systems and aeronautical instruments, as well as precision machining and specialized castings for the aerospace industry.

 2021 - OMNIPOL Group acquires a 25% stake in AERO Vodochody AEROSPACE a.s., which develops and produces the L-159 Alca and the L-39NG aircraft, building on the historic global success of the L-39 Albatros.

 2022 - Acquisition of Aircraft Industries a.s., which developed and produces the L 410 NG, building on the global success of the L 410 Turbolet.

 Possible connections to Lockerbie bombing

 From 1975-1981, roughly 700 tons of Semtex plastic explosive were purchased and exported to Libya by OMNIPOL.
 As such, implications have been drawn that Semtex usage on the part of militant factions, such as the Irish Republican Army and the Palestine Liberation Organization, may have been originally sourced from OMNIPOL, given Libyan ties to such groups.
-Notably, it has been alleged that the Semtex utilized to carry out the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland was indirectly sourced from OMNIPOL via Libya, which, though not entirely substantiated or corroborated, is consistent with verifiable records of OMNIPOL arms sale connections to Libya.
+Notably, it has been alleged that the Semtex utilized to carry out the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland, was indirectly sourced from OMNIPOL via Libya, which, though not entirely substantiated or corroborated, is consistent with verifiable records of OMNIPOL arms sales connections to Libya.